-Share Plans and Strategies (Peer Review) (50 minutes) Discussion Methods: Peer review and facilitated full group discussion
+Share Plans and Strategies (Peer Review) (50 minutes) Discussion Methods: Pair work and facilitated full group discussion

-Ask participants to share challenges they faced as they drafted their units (15 minutes)
+Ask participants to share challenges faced as they drafted a unit (15 minutes)

-- In the large group, ask participants to discuss the challenges they faced as they completed this assignment.
-Encourage participants to take notes on this discussion and write down any ideas that are particularly helpful with respect to their own teaching situation. - Ask the following questions to guide this discussion: - What challenges did you face with this assignment?
+Encourage participants to take notes on this discussion and write down any ideas that are particularly helpful with respect to their own teaching situation.

+Use the following questions to guide this discussion:

+- 1. What challenges did you face with this assignment?

-(e.g., my class is open enrollment and meets fewer than 10 hours a week, because most students work full-time and cannot commit more time to going to school.
-It is hard for me to imagine how I might carry out a unit, when students do not come regularly and new students drop in all the time.) - 2.
-Did anyone else face this same issue?
+For example, my class is open enrollment and meets fewer than 10 hours a week because most of students work full time and can't commit more time to going to school.
+It's hard for me to imagine how I might carry out a unit, when students don't come regularly and new students drop in all the time. - 2.
+Did any one else face this same issue?